Health Benefits of Turnout for Horses

 Grooming, playing, and even just being in one another’s sight, reduces stress and can increase the circulating mood-boosting hormone, dopamine.

 With turnout comes the increased opportunity to move as well.
 Horses are naturally roaming animals and have adapted to be able to travel long distances every day.
 When they are stabled, they cannot walk or roam.
-It is thought that the restriction of movement in a stabled environment is partly to blame for the development of a ‘box-walking’ vice.
+It is thought that the restriction of movement in a stabled environment is partly to blame for ‘box-walking’.

 Joint Health

 The obesity epidemic has also been blamed on the modern horse’s regime, which sees increased periods of stabling.
-Overweight horses are more susceptible to the development of joint conditions, such as arthritis, which can be extremely painful, reduce performance and require expensive treatment.
+Horses that are of a higher weight are more susceptible to the development of joint conditions.
+Arthritis, which can be extremely painful, reduce performance and require expensive treatment is one.
 Allowing periods of turnout and movement can help weight maintenance and loss, when diet is controlled simultaneously.
-Controlling the diet whilst grazing may include the turnout on shorter grass, turnout in a smaller area, or turnout for shorter periods.
+Controlling the diet whilst grazing may include turnout on shorter grass, turnout in a smaller area, or for shorter periods.
 Owners could also consider using a grazing muzzle.

 For younger horses, who are still developing, turnout is essential.
 Research has shown by adding turnout into a young horse’s routine, can increase the strength of bones and tendons.
 The development seen with turnout was similar to that of improvement with enforced exercise.
 Plus, there is less danger of over straining the young horse’s body, which can cause detrimental effects.